pmcgrenery/WxBrief/README.md

         - All input fields are required.
         - When the form is successfully submitted it triggers a fade in modal telling the user that the form has been submitted and that somebody will be in touch ASAP.

-        - Promotional Images of the service provided in a [Bootstrap carousel](https://getbootstrap.com/docs/5.0/components/carousel/).
-The carousel used is a crossfade carousel with an interval timer set at 5 seconds.
-By using this feature the user will not see the images loading one by one as they would if they were presented in a masonry design for example.
-This is done to promote a better UX and encourage user interaction.
-        - The picture takes up the full width of the screen up to medium screen sizes so the user can get as large a view as possible of the images.
-On screens medium and larger, the images appear with a rounded edge to maintain consistency with the way images were presented on the home page.
-        - Below the image carousel there is a booking enquiry button that stands out to the user.
-This button links to the contact page.
-    - About
-        - A quote from Henry Royce to convey to the user the company ethos.
-The quote slides in from the left and the author fades in after the quote has stopped and the user has had a chance to read the quote.
-This is done using [animate.css](https://animate.style/).
-        - An ‘About Us’ section to tell the user a little bit more about the company and the company ethos.
-        - An ‘About the car’ section to give more detail on the car specifications etc.
-        - A 'Pricing' section to show the approximate price of the service.
-        - Below the text detailing the price there is a google map in an iframe to show the user the approximate cost in the defined areas.
-The iframe is manipulated to hide the cumbersome and unsightly bar across the top and the scale and T&C link at the bottom that comes as standard.
-    - Contact
-        - The page leads with an image of the car to keep consistency across the pages.
-        - A wedding enquiry form
-            - [Bootstrap form](https://getbootstrap.com/docs/5.0/forms/overview/) was used to implement this element.
-            - The form contains various input types to get the necessary information from the interested user.
-As the business is primarily targeted at weddings, the inputs are aligned to that need.
-            - All form inputs are required except for the message input and phone number.
-            - Placeholder text is entered in the phone number input to give the user a hint for the phone number format.
-The same applies to the date.
-            - Placeholder text is provided in the address and message inputs to provide extra information.
-            - The phone number input in the form has a pattern attribute applied to it to require 10 or more numbers to suit Irish phone numbers.
-Allowing 10 or more numbers lets the user enter a foreign phone number if needed.
-            - Once the form is correctly filled out it may be submitted, otherwise, a warning will appear on the relevant input that has not been correctly filled.
-            - Only when the form is filled out correctly will the 'Thank You' modal appears after clicking on Enquire Now.
-            - When the form is submitted a modal fades in and thanks to the user for submitting an enquiry and giving them a timeframe for when to expect a reply.
-            - As the modal fades in the form's previously inputted values are reset.
-            - The modal can be closed by clicking in any of the dark space or clicking on the close button.
-        - A section that gives the email address and phone number to allow the users to make contact this way if they prefer or to just ask a question.
-        - The email and phone number details are links that automatically open the applicable app on the user's device.
     - 404 Page

         - The page appears when a user tries to open a non-existent page.
         - A text box lets the user know they are in the wrong place and contains a link to return to the home page.